Professor John Read

 John’s doctoral research was a study of language maintenance on the Crow Indian Reservation in Montana, USA and its implications for bilingual education.
 He has continuing interests in language maintenance and shift, language policy in education and other ways in which the social context influences language learning.

 Research | Current

-- The design of tasks for the assessment of academic vocabulary knowledge and use, particularly the Yes/No format as a measure of vocabulary size
+- The design of tasks for the assessment of academic vocabulary knowledge and use

 Teaching | Current

-- English loan words in Malay and their implications for English vocabulary acquisition
+Jeannet Stephen (2012): English loan words in the Malay print media and their implications for English vocabulary acquisition (Main)

 Selected publications and creative works (Research Outputs)